morganherlocker/geomorph/README.md

 # geomorph

-`geomorph` takes a geojson featurecollection and animates it on a map.
+`geomorph` takes a GeoJSON FeatureCollection or Feature and animates it on a map.
+Use `geomorph` to visualize and debug geographic algorithms.
+The output is raw HTML, which can be piped to your browser using [hcat](https://github.com/kessler/node-hcat).

 ###install